Ishtiaqe/supershop/backend/README.md

 │   │   └── schema.prisma      # Database schema
 │   ├── package.json
 │   ├── tsconfig.json
-│   ├── Dockerfile
-│   └── docker-compose.yml
+│   └── (Docker is not used) - Dockerfile and docker-compose.yml removed from this project │
-│
 └── frontend/                   # Next.js Dashboard
     ├── src/